If you are thinking about applying to Lincoln University, there is no application fee, which means it is free to apply.

 |Standardized Test Scores||Considered|

-To apply, all applicants to Lincoln University must submit the following items.
-Double check with Lincoln University's admissions department to confirm all application materials and requirements.
+To apply to Lincoln University, all applicants must submit the following items.
+Check with Lincoln University's admissions department to confirm all application materials and requirements.

 |Transcript of High School Record||√|